ashaltu/crier/frontend/public/assets/docs/writeup.md

 To evaluate the datasets, I first split each dataset into an `index` and `test` portion.
 The splits are percentage-based with ~95% of the dataset going into the `index` corpus and the rest going into the `test` portion.
 The number of results to be outputted by the ScaNN model for the CIFAR-100-128 and Imagenette datasets are set to 25, whereas the custom dataset is set to 10 since the dataset is so small.

 The plots below were created by the `recmetrics` module.
+In all three instances, it is clear that CRIER outperforms a Histogram based image retrieval model (higher means better).

 ### Evaluation on CIFAR-100-128
 <div style="display:flex;justify-content:space-evenly;">